saumyap24/aws-solutions-architect-associate-notes/overview.md

 ---
 - EMR (Elastic MapReduce)
 - A managed cluster that <ins>simplifies running big data frameworks </ins>like Apache Hadoop and Apache Spark on AWS to process and analyze vast amounts of data.
-- You can process data for analytics purposes and business intelligence workloads using EMR together with Apache Hive and Apache Pig
+- You can process data for analytics purposes and <ins>business intelligence workloads </ins>using EMR together with Apache Hive and Apache Pig
 - You can <ins><em>use EMR to move large amounts of data in and out of other AWS data stores </em></ins> and databases like S3 and DynamoDB

     <img src="./images/Overview/emr.jpg" width="87%"/>
+- Purchasing options:
+    - On-Demand:reliable, predictable, won't be terminated
+    - Reserved (min 1 year): cost savings (EMR will automatically use if available)

 ## Auto Scaling
 ---